rochekollie/blog/posts/string_along_with_javascript_strings.md

 Strings are immutable, which means that once they are created, their values cannot be changed.
 String immutability is a property of strings in JavaScript that prevents them from being changed once they are created.
 This means that once you create a string, you cannot change its contents, length, or any of its properties.
+However, new strings can be created based on existing ones.

 There are a few ways to work around this limitation.
 One way is to create a new string with the modified contents.